EvolvedHQ/cookiecutter-cpp-clion/{{cookiecutter.project_name}}/README.md

 ## The TDD cycle

-TDD gives you a very fast feedback cycle, and helps you evolve a solution incrementally, in very small steps.
+TDD gives you a fast feedback cycle, and helps you evolve a solution incrementally, in very small steps.
 TDD gives you feedback on your design and lets you make many, small improvements to your code.
 You can do this with confidence because the tests will catch any accidental regression as you apply these refactorings.

 TDD uses a cycle of three phases, always starting with RED : a